 Keep in mind that the check engine light isn’t the only warning that might pop up on your dashboard.
 Before you try to reset it, explore our guide to the Mercedes-Benz maintenance schedule and make sure that any outstanding issues are resolved.

 If you have an OBD II diagnostic scanner on hand, you can insert it under the steering wheel and quickly identify why the check engine light is on.
-As long as you know how to interpret the code, you can usually solve the problem by scheduling service or picking up what you need at our parts department.
+As long as you know how to interpret the code, you can usually solve the problem by scheduling service or picking up Mercedes-Benz OEM parts at our parts department.
 After the fix has been made, resetting the check engine light is as easy as one, two, three: Just insert the scanner again and press “clear” or “reset” to remove the code.

 To reset a check engine light without a scanner, disconnect the negative battery cable and wait a few moments.
 This will reset the diagnostic system in your vehicle, and if the underlying issue has indeed been resolved, the light should go off immediately.
 Here’s how it’s done: